MSc Applied Global Health

 Your exact attendance requirements at QMU will depend on the module you are studying and whether you are studying full-time or part-time.
 In addition, for each module students spend approximately 10-12 hours of each week on preparatory class work independently and with colleagues, including readings and exercises available on dedicated web-based learning platforms.

-We expect approximately 15-20 students to enrol for this course each year.
+We expect approximately 15-20 students to enroll for this course each year.

-- plus a further 60 credits from three of the following: Programme Evaluation in Global Health and Development; Project Design and Management; Research Proposal Writing; and Qualitative Research Methods.
+- plus a further 60 credits from three of the following: Programme Evaluation in Global Health and Development (15 credits)/ Project Design and Management (15 credits)/Research Proposal Writing (15 credits)/Qualitative Research Methods (15 credits)

 - plus one further module can be freely chosen from other available electives that include topics such as Global Approaches to Gender and Health; Health Systems in Fragile Setting; and Psychosocial Interventions for Displaced Populations, among others.

-For the MSc award the culmination of your study will be completion of a dissertation involving desk study or fieldwork on an approved topic related to global health (60 credits).
+If studying for the MSc, you will also complete a dissertation involving desk study or fieldwork on an approved topic related to global health (60 credits).